huahaofeng/v8-wiki/Cross-compiled-Build.md

   -netdev user,id=usernet,hostfwd=tcp::3333-:22
 ```
 **the SSH port number 22 of fedora is mapped to 3333.**
 use `scp -P 3333 your-file-want-to-copy-into root@localhost:~/` to copy files into/out from.'

-Note:about more inf,please visit https://fedoraproject.org/wiki/Architectures/RISC-V/Installing
+**Note: about Fedora-riscv more inf,please visit https://fedoraproject.org/wiki/Architectures/RISC-V/Installing**